 Being able to watch whales and dolphins at close range is a dream for a lot of people which turns into reality at Pico.
-Nearly nowhere else in the world it is possible to see so many different kind of whales and dolphins during one season.
-The whale which is spotted most is the sperm whale.
-Thus we also try to spot “Moby Dick” daily.
+Nearly nowhere else in the world it is possible to see such a wide varity of whales and dolphins during one season.
+The most common whale spotted is the sperm whales.

-At the Azores there are listed more than 25 different species of whales and dolphins.
-Year-around four kinds of dolphins scrimmage in the waters.
+There are more than 25 different species of whales and dolphins in the Azores.
+All year round there are four kinds of dolphins in the waters.
 Bottlenose dolphins, orcas, short-beaked common dolphins and striped dolphins serve themselves at the “buffet” that nature has to offer.
-In Mid-June huge schools of spotted dolphins join the water around Pico.
+In Mid-June large pods of spotted dolphins join the water around Pico.
 Here the animals give birth and often emerge in groups of up to 1,000 individuals.
-Together with other dolphins, Cory’s shearwaters, bonitos and sword fish they hunt for scads and sardines.
+Together with other dolphins, Cory’s shearwaters, bonitos and sword fish hunt alongside for scads and sardines.